 Using blogs allows for information to be segmented and encourages site exploration.
 When your own content is arguing with itself on the site, it is a problem.
 The idea is not for a lot of yelling, it is for presenting information so site visitors can find information that resonates with them.
 No matter what they seek you have content to match their needs.
 Anything from research or to finance and purchase, you have it on your site.
 After all, if everything is yelled at the same volume people stop listening.

 Blogs provide an environment where someone can explore without sales overload.

 How long do your salespeople spend educating customers?
 Would you rather than be selling?
 If you’re in sales, would you rather be selling?
 Let your blog help you out.
 By posting videos, audio, images, or even straight text you can educate.
 Someone who is shopping is going to appreciate that a lot.
 When shoppers go home they can continue to get education.
 Remember, the more time they spend on you, the less time they go to competitors.

 Videos are extremely popular for training and knowledge.
-But, there are no limits as you can post topics on anything from research to maintenance.
-Providing educational information about products, buying process, financing approval, and more.
-The blog becomes a great way to elaborate on the content you may have on your site but is not experientially oriented.
+With a blog here are no limits.
+You can post topics on anything from research to maintenance.
+Provide educational information about products, buying process, financing approval, and more.
+The blog becomes a great way to elaborate on the content..

 7. Traffic & SEO

 SEO or search engine optimization merely means aligning web content so it can be found by search engines.
 Blog content is easily optimized to assist in increasing website traffic.
 However, it would be unwise (and deceptive) to infer that by blogging you are guaranteed x% more traffic and see big changes in your website leads and conversion.
 However, studies have been done so there are statistics on blogging.
 Obviously, not all effort is equal and neither is the industry.
 With that said, research by orbit media found that companies that blog have a 126% better lead growth (yourblogworks.com).

 Here’s a hidden gem on why you should blog.